Skip to content

 CREATE INDEX idx_orgs_slug ON organizations(slug);

-CREATE INDEX idx_org_integrations_org ON organization_integrations(organization_id);
+CREATE INDEX idx_org_domains_org ON organization_domains(organization_id);

-CREATE INDEX idx_org_integrations_service ON organization_integrations(organization_id, service);
+CREATE UNIQUE INDEX idx_org_domains_domain ON organization_domains(domain);

 Every organization_id column across the entire schema has an index for fast RLS checks.